A Neural-Network Model-Measurement-Based Observation Operator For Weather Radar Reflectivity Assimilation: Discussion and Conclusions

 \section{Discussion and Conclusions}

 In this study, we have developed and tested a neural-network–based observation operator that maps short-range ALADIN model forecasts of temperature, humidity, horizontal wind components, and surface pressure to weather radar reflectivity within a 3DVar data assimilation framework.
 Using five years of radar and model data, we trained an encoder–decoder ResUNet to emulate the nonlinear relationship between model fields and observed reflectivities.
+Statistical evaluation (\cref{subsec:stat}) showed that the trained observation operator is able to represent the broader distribution and spatial occurrence of weak-to-moderate pre- cipitation but remains limited in reproducing the frequency, intensity, and spatial organization of the strongest radar reflectivity features.
 We then embedded this operator into a 3DVar system with a simplified background-error covariance model to assess the behaviour of the operator in controlled experiments.
+The control vector was restricted to dynamical and thermodynamical variables and did not include hydrometeors.
+This restriction was introduced to examine whether radar reflectivity can be used not only to correct variables directly linked to the observed signal, as is commonly done in existing approaches, but also to constrain variables whose influence on forecasts may be more persistent.
+Such a formulation provides a complementary perspective to conventional radar data assimilation strategies, in which hydrometeor adjustments often dominate but may remain comparatively short-lived.
+At the same time, hydrometeors are essential for representing the microphysical structure of convection, and their future inclusion in the control vector would likely improve the physical consistency of the analysed state by linking processes across multiple scales.